jiang-du/BlazePose-tensorflow/README.md

 1. Download LSP dataset.
 (If you already have, just skip this step)

-    If you are the first time to run this code on Linux platform, LSP dataset will be downloaded.
+    If you are the first time to run this code on Linux platform, the LSP dataset will be downloaded.

     However, if you are using Microsoft Windows 10, please download and unzip the dataset manually.